 2. Local/Niche Directories

-Regardless of where you’re located or what type of business you run there’s most likely some directories that are relevant for you.
+Almost every industry and city has directories available that you can add your business to.
 As with local citation links, this isn’t a great tactic to differentiate your website from competitors but it’s a nice way to get the ball rolling.
-If you’re an Edmonton business here’s a few local links you can easily acquire
+If you’re a home service business here’s a few industry links you can easily acquire

 3. Local Business Relationships